colorfield/obfuscate/README.md

 ## Configuration

+### System wide

-Configuration for the text Filter, service container and Twig extension is system wide.
+The system wide configuration is used by the text filter, service container and the Twig extension.

-The obfuscation method can be defined via /admin/config/obfuscate.
+The obfuscation method can be defined via
+<em>Configuration > Content authoring > Obfuscate</em>
+(/admin/config/obfuscate).

+### Text format

+Activate the obfuscation for the desired text formats ('Full HTML', ...).
+<em>Configuration > Content authoring > Text formats and editors</em>,
+then check <em>Email address obfuscation filter</em>.

+### Per field

-The field configuration inherits the system wide configuration as a default value.
+The field configuration inherits from the system wide configuration as a default value and can be overridden per field instance.

-So field configuration can be overridden.
+### View modes

-All the view modes (default / full, teaser, search index, ...) that exposes publicly email addresses should define the Field Formatter to Obfuscate.
+All the view modes (default/full, teaser, search index, ...) that exposes publicly email addresses should define the Field Formatter to
+<em>Obfuscate</em>.

 For some reasons, it should be preferred to leave the Field Formatter of several view modes to Plain text or Email.
 So, the decision of